Yad Hanadiv

 Yad Hanadiv (Rothschild Foundation) is a Rothschild family philanthropic foundation in Israel.
+The foundation engages in activities intended to advance various aspects of Israeli society, including public institutions and environmental initiatives.
+Its work is grounded in the Rothschild family's longstanding tradition of philanthropy in Israel.
+The foundation states that its activity is guided by principles of democracy, equality, inclusion, excellence, and social responsibility.

 Goals and objectives

-Yad Hanadiv defines its mission as: Dedicated to creating resources for advancing Israel as a healthy, vibrant, democratic society, committed to Jewish values and equal opportunity for the benefit of all its inhabitants, carrying forward the philanthropic tradition of the Rothschild family.
+Yad Hanadiv defines its vision as: "Yad Hanadiv works to enhance Israel's society, institutions, and environment, for the benefit of all.
+Rooted in centuries of Rothschild family leadership, the Foundation champions democratic values, equality, inclusion, excellence, and shared responsibility.
+With bold vision and transformative partnerships, we strive to create meaningful change towards a better future for all the inhabitants of Israel."

-Yad Hanadiv's grantmaking is focused on the areas of education, environment, academic excellence, and the Arab community.
+Yad Hanadiv's support is focused on the areas of education, environment, academic excellence, early childhood, and Arab community.

 It funds and operates Ramat Hanadiv Memorial Gardens and Nature Park and is participating in renewal of the National Library of Israel, including the construction of a state-of-the-art, 21st-century National Library for the State of Israel.

 Initiatives include advancing precision medicine in Israel, promoting humanities research and teaching, upgrading teachers' professional development, Arab employment, advancing excellent Arab students in Science and Technology, advancing marine ecosystems and river rehabilitation.

 History

-Yad Hanadiv memorializes Baron Edmond James de Rothschild ("Hanadiv Hayadua" – “The well-known benefactor”), and continues the spirit and legacy of the Rothschild Family.
+Yad Hanadiv commemorates Baron Edmond James de Rothschild ("Hanadiv Hayadua" – “The well-known benefactor”), and continues the spirit and legacy of the Rothschild Family.
 The Foundation was established in its current form in 1958.
 Its first chairperson was Dorothy de Rothschild, who served in this position until 1988.
-In 1989 Jacob Rothschild was appointed chair.
-In 2018 the Hon.
-Hannah Rothschild assumed the position of chair and Lord Rothschild became Yad Hanadiv's president.
-Ariel Weiss is the Foundation's Chief Executive.
+In 1989 Lord Jacob Rothschild was appointed chair.
+In 2018, the Hon.
+Dame Hannah Rothschild DBE CBE assumed the position of chair and Lord Rothschild became Yad Hanadiv's president, a role he held until his death in 2024.
+The Foundation is guided by a Board of Trustees led by the Rothschild family.
+As of 2025, the Chief Executive of the Foundation is Professor Yigal Mersel.

 Projects

 Past projects

-Yad Hanadiv was instrumental in the construction of the Knesset building and The Supreme Court of Israel, and in the establishment of Israeli Educational Television, The Open University, The Centre for Educational Technology, Centre for Science Education (HEMDA), MANOF Youth Village, The Jerusalem Music Centre at Mishkenot Sha’ananim, The Institute for Advanced Studies, The Water Research Institute at the Technion, The Environment and Health Fund, The Israel Institute for School Leadership (Avney Rosha), the GuideStar Israel database of non-profit organizations, and other institutions.
+Yad Hanadiv was instrumental in the construction of the Knesset building and the Supreme Court of Israel, and in the establishment of Israeli Educational Television, The Open University, The Centre for Educational Technology, Centre for Science Education (HEMDA), MANOF Youth Village, The Jerusalem Music Centre at Mishkenot Sha’ananim, The Institute for Advanced Studies, The Water Research Institute at the Technion, The Environment and Health Fund, The Israel Institute for School Leadership (Avney Rosha), the GuideStar Israel database of non-profit organizations, and other institutions.